 If your employer has engaged in wage theft that violated the FLSA, contact a wage theft lawyer in Nashville, TN.
 Let us evaluate your situation and determine what course of legal action makes the most sense for you.
 Remember, Tennessee employers cannot retaliate against you for exposing FLSA violations.
-For more information, consult with an experienced Nashville employment attorney at Employment and Consumer Law Group today.
+For more information, consult with an experienced Nashville employment attorney at Employment and Commerce Law Group today.

 How the FLSA Protects Tennessee Non-Exempt Employees